This page contains affiliate links, which means we may receive compensation if you complete a form.

 - Have a steady income to fund an escrow account

-- Lack the resources to pay all obligations in full
+- Lack of resources to pay all obligations in full

 - Owe more than $10,000 in unsecured debt

 - Tap savings and investments.
 The agency may require a larger lump sum amount if they suspect you have resources in reserve.

 - Take out a debt consolidation loan.
 It may be difficult to qualify if you have delinquencies and/or collection accounts appearing on your consumer report.

 What percentage of medical debt is typically accepted in a settlement?
 The average person should expect the creditor to accept 25% to 30% and forgive the remainder.
 However, three main factors affect these percentages.

 - Size of the balance: creditors expect a higher percentage for smaller amounts and lower percentages for larger amounts

 - The capacity of the debtor: people with resources typically pay a higher percentage than those suffering financial hardship